 What’s the difference between Jidoka and Just In Time (JIT)?

-Jidoka is considered one of the pillars of the Toyota Production System.
-It’s often overshadowed by the Just In Time (JIT) method, but the two do have key differences.
+Jidoka is one of the pillars of the Toyota Production System.
+The Just In Time (JIT) method often overshadows it, but the two do have key differences.

 JIT focuses on workflow.
 It’s about optimization by reducing production times.
 If certain processes don’t add value, we call them a waste and eliminate them.
 The main goal is to save time.